Fiesco (play): Schiller’s understanding of historical veracity on the stage

 Schiller immersed himself in historical accounts while working on Fiesco; he pored over trade statistics and studied documents about the daily life of the time in order to obtain a feeling for the historical veracity of the conspiracy of 1547, something which had interested him already as he was writing his third dissertation.
 For reasons similar to Sallust in The Conspiracy of Catiline, apparently, whom he quotes right at the beginning of the piece.

 Nam id facinus inprimis ego memorabile existimo sceleris atque periculi novitate.
 (Because I consider it an undertaking absolutely worthy of recording, due to the unusual nature of his guilt and what threatens him.)

-However, different from the historian Sallust, Schiller was not concerned with the historical events in order to acquaint the public with them in this way, but rather to give his dramatic character expertiments an historically plausible background.
+However, different from the historian Sallust, Schiller was not concerned with the historical events in order to acquaint the public with them in this way, but rather to give his dramatic character a historically plausible background.
 The theatrical effect of likelihood was more important to him than historical truth per se.
 Schiller makes this view clear in his postscript to the stage version, and it is also the reason why he presents a free interpretation of the conspiracy and Fiesco's death.

 I expect to soon come to grips with the history, since I am not his (Fiesco’s) chronicler, and as far as I am concerned, a single, great surge in the breasts of my audience caused by my daring fabrication makes up for any rigidly historical precision.